minimuutti/minimuutti.github.io/en/blog/_posts/2017-01-10-dog-body-language-calming-signals.md

 Here are some pictures of Miki using calming signals.
 Dogs' body language varies a bit between different breeds and different type of dogs (for example spitz type dogs vs. those that have floppy ears) but the calming signals are quite uniform.

 ##### Nose/lip lick
-Dogs usually lick their lips when you offer them some food or a tasty treat.
-They also lick their lips after they have finished their meal to clean up.
-When dogs lick their lips when it comes to food their mouth is usually open and the licking gestures are hard to miss.
-The licks are quite imposing and slow.

-When a dog licks as a calming signal, dog's mouth is usually closed and the tongue just briefly flicks a lip or a nose.
-You can also look at the dog's body which is quite tense.
+When a dog licks his lips or nose as a calming signal, dog's mouth is closed and the tongue just briefly flicks a lip or a nose.
+You can also notice the dog's face and body being tense:

 ![](https://b2.minimuutti.com/file/minimuutti-com/blogi/IMG_2092_1003.jpg)

 ![](https://b2.minimuutti.com/file/minimuutti-com/blogi/IMG22632-800px.jpg)

+Dogs also lick their lips when you offer them food or a tasty treat and after they have finished their meal to clean up.
+That is not a calming signal.
+When dogs lick their lips when it comes to food, their mouth is usually open and the licking gestures are quite imposing and slow.

-In these two pictures you can see Miki waiting for a tasty treat.
-This is not a calming signal:
+In these two pictures below you can see Miki waiting for a tasty treat and you can clearly see the difference between this food-related licking and the calming signal.
+He also looks happy and relaxed:

 ![](https://b2.minimuutti.com/file/minimuutti-com/blogi/DSC26705_1003.jpg)